WCSCourses/Human_Gut_Microbiome_Metagenomics_2026/course_modules_2026/Module5_Functional_Annotation/Module5a_Functional_profiling.md

 ## Goal of this module:

-This module aims to provide participants with the knowledge and practical skills to predict functional potential from shotgun metagenomic data.
-Participants will learn how to infer functional capacity and genome-resolved metabolic potential using complementary approaches based on quality controlled reads and metagenome-assembled genomes.
+This module aims to provide participants with the knowledge and practical skills to characterize microbiome community composition and infer their functional potential from shotgun metagenomic data.
+Participants will learn how to assess community-level structure, functional capacity, and genome-resolved metabolic potential using complementary approaches based on quality-controlled reads and metagenome-assembled genomes (MAGs).

 ## Learning outcomes

 By the end of this module, participants will be able to

--   Explain the principles of functional prediction from shotgun metagenomic data, including the distinction between community-level functional capacity and genome-resolved metabolic potential.
+-   Explain the principles underlying microbiome analysis from shotgun metagenomics data including the distinction between taxonomic composition, community-level functional capacity and genome-resolved metabolic potential.

+-   Perform alpha and beta diversity analyses using phyloseq to characterise microbial community structure.

--   Apply computational tools (e.g., HUMAnN and Prokka) to quality-controlled metagenomic reads and metagenome-assembled genomes (MAGs) in order to generate functional annotation outputs.
+-   Apply computational tools (e.g., HUMAnN and Prokka) to quality-controlled metagenomic reads and MAGs to generate functional annotation outputs.

+-   Conduct differential abundance analysis of taxa and functional features using statistical tools such as MaAsLin2.

--   Interpret and compare community-level functional profiles and genome-resolved annotations to infer biologically meaningful insights about metabolic potential within microbial communities.
+-   Integrate and interpret taxonomic, functional, and genome-resolved results to derive biologically meaningful insights into microbial communities

 ## HUMAnN